trobz/openerp-web-unleashed/README.md

         },

         /*
-         * Executed by OpenERP before view loading, usual place to instanciate
+         * Executed by Odoo before view loading, usual place to instantiate
          * your views and models.
          */
         start: function(){